GraeA85/Sprouton-Allotments/readme.md

 * HTML
 	* This project uses HTML as the main language used to complete the structure of the Website.
 The Gitpod template used was created by Code Institute
 * CSS
-	* This project uses custom written CSS to style the Website.
+	* This project uses custom written CSS to style the html.
 * [Bootstrap](https://getbootstrap.com/)
 	* The layout of the website was created from a Bootstrap template.
 The CDN is present in the head of the HTML code and the Javascript script required is present at the end of the HTML code.
 * [Font Awesome](https://fontawesome.com/)